xxsl/HiddenWall/README.md

 Random notes
 --

-Tested on ubuntu 16 and fedora 29 at kernels "4.x".
+Tested on ubuntu 16 and fedora 29 at kernels "3.x","4.x" and "5.x".

+TODO
+--

+Suport to IPV6.
+Macro to select the interface(to use multiple modes for each interface).
+Option to remove last logs when turn hide mode.
+Option to search and remove others toolkits...
+Code generator to BFP...

 References